Title

 Introduction

-CRB checks are also available to certain specified professional, licensing and regulatory bodies whose employees or volunteers are not necessarily in direct contact with the vulnerable.
+DBS checks are also available to certain specified professional, licensing and regulatory bodies whose employees or volunteers are not necessarily in direct contact with the vulnerable.

 Through the Disclosure service, organisations can ensure greater protection for the vulnerable members of our society and afford greater protection to their customers, staff, volunteers and ultimately their organisation.

-The CRB does not check whether an applicant is permitted to work within the UK.
+The DBS does not check whether an applicant is permitted to work within the UK.
 The employer has liability for ensuring that the person they intend to employ does not have any restriction on their ability to take up employment within the UK.
 For further information on the rules surrounding working in the UK go to the Borders and Immigration Agency website.

-Who can apply for a CRB Check?
+Who can apply for a DBS Check?

-CRB checks cannot be obtained by members of the public directly but are only available to organisations and only for those professions, offices, employments, work and occupations listed in the Exceptions Order to the Rehabilitation of Offenders Act 1974.
+DBS checks cannot be obtained by members of the public directly but are only available to organisations and only for those professions, offices, employments, work and occupations listed in the Exceptions Order to the Rehabilitation of Offenders Act 1974.

 You will be asked to provide three documents: One document from Group 1 plus any two documents from Groups 1 or 2, or five documents from Group 2.
-Click here to view the applicants e-guide which includes a list of valid Group 1 and Group 2 identity documents.

-What is an Enhanced CRB Check?
+What is an Enhanced DBS Check?

 This is the highest level of check available to anyone working in regulated activity with children or vulnerable adults.
 It is also available in certain licensing purposes and judicial appointments.
-Enhanced CRB checks contain the same information as the Standard Disclosure but with the addition of;
+Enhanced DBS checks contain the same information as the Standard Disclosure but with the addition of;

-The CRB recognises that the Standard and Enhanced Disclosure information can be extremely sensitive and personal, therefore it has published a Code of Practice and employers’ guidance for recipients of Disclosures to ensure they are handled fairly and used properly.
+The DBS recognises that the Standard and Enhanced Disclosure information can be extremely sensitive and personal, therefore it has published a Code of Practice and employers’ guidance for recipients of Disclosures to ensure they are handled fairly and used properly.

 A copy of Enhanced Disclosure will be sent out to the applicant as well as the Registered Body.